CGCL-codes/ScalaBFS/README.md

-# ScalaBFS: A Scalable BFS Accelerator on HBM-Enhanced FPGAs
+# ScalaBFS2: A High Performance BFS Accelerator on an HBM-enhanced FPGA Chip

-ScalaBFS is an BFS accelerator built on top of an FPGA configured with HBM (i.e., FPGA-HBM platform) which can scale its performance according to the available memory channels (on a single card).
-It utlizes multiple processing elements to sufficiently exploit the high bandwidth of HBM to improve efficiency.
-We implement the prototype system of ScalaBFS on Xilinx Alveo U280 FPGA card (real hardware).
+## Introduction

+ScalaBFS2 is a high performance BFS accelerator built on an HBM-enhanced FPGA Chip that executes BFS algorithms in a vertex-centered manner.
+Running at 170~225 MHz on the Xilinx XCU280 chip, ScalaBFS2 achieves a performance of 56.92 GTEPS (Giga Traversed Edges Per Second), which achieves a speedup of 2.52~4.40 times compared to state-of-the-art work based on the same chip, and 1.34~2.40 times compared to Gunrock running on the Nvidia A100 GPU.

 ## Organization

-The code for ScalaBFS using Chisel language is located in src/ directory.
-Vitis project is located in ScalaBFS-proj/ directory after unpacked.
-Graph data processing files are provided in preprocess/ directory.
+- The code for ScalaBFS using Chisel/Verilog language is located in src/ directory.

+- The OpenCL code for the host part is located in host/ directory.

+- Vitis project is located in ScalaBFS-proj/ directory after unpacked.

+- Graph data processing files are provided in preprocess/ directory.

+- Constraints used in the P&R in tcl/ directory.

 ## Prerequisites